ZeroCBR/HeatWave/README.markdown

 University of Melbourne subject SWEN90014 Masters Software Engineering Project.

+# Deployment

+To try out the system, simply run the following shell command from the repository root:

+`$ ./install && ./validate && ./run`

+This will allow you to quickly identify any missing dependencies or problems with the setup, and get an idea for how the system works.

+Afterwards you can configure the system to your liking.

 ## Simple Setup

 **If using windows**, see the `## Windows` section below before installing.